kayslay/web-crawljs/README.md

 ### limitNextLinks

 This property limits the amount of links that will be returned to be crawled.
 If `limitNextLinks` is greater than the default nextLinks length, it won't be used.

+### skipDuplicates

+This properties tells the crawler to skip a link it has visited before if true. the default value is `true`.